 How Do You Know Which Firmness Is Best?

-The big question many people have is this: “How do you know which firmness level is best?”
+The big question many people have all throughout the history of the latex mattress is this: “How do you know which firmness level is best?”
 The firmness of a mattress is indicated by the ILD of the mattress.
 This stands for indentation or impression load deflection, and basically identifies how firm or soft a mattress is.
 The best latex mattresses fall between 20 ILD for the softest mattresses, and 45 ILD for the firmest mattresses.

 Back sleepers should consider sleeping on either medium-firm, or firm latex mattresses.
 These mattresses offer superior support for your back, and they recover quickly when you get out of bed, thanks to the resilience of the 100% natural latex used to create them.
 This results in fewer lumps, bumps, and indentations that occur with other types of mattress, which cause back problems in their own right as you shift, twist, and turn to avoid them.